2series/Programming_Skills_For_Data_Science/README.md

 Click the URL to view the app in your browser [income growth web-app](https://r-variawa.shinyapps.io/income_growth_App/)

-Click the URL to view the app in your browser [electoral college web-app](https://r-variawa.shinyapps.io/electoral_college_App/)
+Click the URL to view the app in your browser [electoral college vote web-app](https://r-variawa.shinyapps.io/electoral_college_App/)